Select Your Location

 He received his BS from Georgetown University and is a member of the University’s Board of Directors.
 He currently serves on the McDonough School of Business Board of Advisors and the Psaros Center for Financial Markets and Policy Board of Advisors.
 He is Co-Chair of the New York City Board of Advisors of Teach for America, a national non-profit organization focused on public education reform.
 He is also a Board Member of KIPP NJ, a charter school network based in Newark, NJ, which focuses on educational equity.

-Erik L. Knutzen, CFA, CAIA, Chief Investment Officer—Multi-Asset
+Erik L. Knutzen, CFA, CAIA, Co-CIO, Multi-Asset Strategies

-Erik L. Knutzen, CFA, CAIA and Managing Director, is Co-Head of the Neuberger Berman Quantitative and Multi-Asset investment team and Multi-Asset Chief Investment Officer.
-Erik joined in 2014 and is responsible for leading the management of multi-asset portfolios, driving the asset allocation process on a firm-wide level, as well as engaging with clients on strategic partnerships and multi-asset and quantitative solutions.
+Erik L. Knutzen, CFA, CAIA and Managing Director, is Multi-Asset Co-Chief Investment Officer.
+Erik joined in 2014 and, along with Co-Chief Investment Officer of Multi-Asset Jeff Blazek, is responsible for leading the management of multi-asset portfolios, driving the asset allocation process on a firm-wide level, as well as engaging with clients on strategic partnerships and customized multi-asset solutions.
+Erik Co-Chairs the firm's Asset Allocation Committee and Public-Private Investment Committee and is a member of the firm's ESG Committee.
 Previously, Erik was with NEPC, LLC where he served as Chief Investment Officer since 2008.
 As CIO, he oversaw dedicated research teams focused on Alternative Investments, Traditional Strategies and Asset Allocation for NEPC’s client base with, collectively, more than $800 billion in assets under advisement.
 He has over 30 years of experience in the financial services industry.
 Erik holds an MBA from Harvard Business School and a BA from Williams College.
 He has been awarded the Chartered Financial Analyst and Chartered Alternative Investment Analyst designations.
 Erik is an Associate Editor of the Journal of Investing, is on the Investment Committee of the Massachusetts Audubon Society, and on the Board of Directors of the charity Start Small Think Big.

 Ashok Bhatia, CFA, Co-Chief Investment Officer—Fixed Income